farhiongit/Ctemplates/README.md

 - the library header file should include files defining the interface of template : `#include "list.h"`, `#include "set.h"` or `#include "map.h"` whether lists, sets or maps will be used.
 - Declarations of templates should appear in the library header file.
 - Definitions of operators and templates should appear in library source file.

+Three common types of containers are provided: lists, sets and maps.

 ## Lists
 This container represents a strongly typed list of objects that can be accessed by index.